Kennedy v. Bremerton School District: Background

 Joseph Kennedy is a practicing Christian and was an assistant football coach at Bremerton High School, a public school in Bremerton, Washington, starting in 2008.
 Inspired by the film Facing the Giants, Kennedy began praying after each football game, in the center of the field, at the 50-yard line.

-Over time, he was joined by his players, and then by players and coaches from the opposing team.
+Over time, Kennedy was joined by his players, and then by players and coaches from the opposing team.
 Kennedy continued the practice for seven years, but the school board only learned of the practice after an opposing team commented positively that the district would allow for the practice.
 The board became concerned that they would be seen as complicit in violating the separation of church and state by allowing for Kennedy's prayers to continue, as well as the implicit coercion that players may feel to join in on the prayer.

 The board negotiated with Kennedy to reduce the public display of the prayer, offering to provide Kennedy with a private location for his prayer or suggesting that he held his prayer after the spectators had left, among other accommodations.
 Through the athletic director, Kennedy was warned that any such display should be clearly student-led.
 Kennedy wrote to his Facebook page that he felt he was likely being fired, and a few games later, he continued to pray after the game with additional coverage by the press and local politicians.
 Spectators knocked over members of the marching band while racing to join the prayer and directed profanity at Bremerton's head coach, who said he feared being "shot from the crowd."

-After Kennedy continued this prayer for two more games, the board put him on paid leave for violating the school's policies and endangering students.
-The board suggested to not renew Kennedy's annual contract, and Kennedy did not re-apply.
+After Kennedy continued this prayer for two more games, the district superintendent put him on paid leave for violating the school's policies and endangering students.
+The school's athletic director recommended that the school not re-hire Kennedy.
+Kennedy's contract for the year ended, and Kennedy did not re-apply the next year.